Background

 We note the distinction between vulnerable and grandiose resulted from statistical, not conceptual, considerations.

-The low internal consistency of commonly used narcissism scale, as scales, wink.
+The low internal consistency of commonly used narcissism scales, as scales, Wink.

 Similarly, scholars of borderline thought that as such a verification, such a division could happen in borderline.
 You could have a shy borderline or vulnerable borderline, but this is not supported by research.

-And so they go on and on and they support literally most of the insights of court, milan and with all modesty, many of my suggestions and proposals and ideas and throughout the last three decades.
+And so they go on and on and they support literally most of the insights of Quatman and Milan and with all modesty, many of my suggestions and proposals and ideas and throughout the last three decades.
 I'm very, very happy with this article.

 And they say, we believe that our pattern of findings suggests an interesting relationship between narcissism and psychopathy that has not been fully appreciated in existing literature.